ga-wdi-boston/git-basics-practice/README.md

 Finally, review some of the great visuals provided at [A Visual Git Reference](http://marklodato.github.io/visual-git-guide/index-en.html).
-These diagrams are more detailed and offer annotations that may help you understand how git works.
+These diagrams are more detailed and offer annotations that may help you understand how Git works.
 They also make a great reference for later, especially if you don't want to replay [Learn Git Branching](http://pcottle.github.io/learnGitBranching/) again.